 - Outrigger volleyball teams have won 35 national indoor volleyball titles.

-- Three OCC volleyball players have been elected to the International Volleyball Hall of Fame.
+- Four OCC volleyball players have been elected to the International Volleyball Hall of Fame.

 - The USA Volleyball All-Time Great Player Award is named in honor of OCC’s Tom “Daddy” Haine who was captain of the 1968 U.S. Men’s Olympic Volleyball team and a perennial All-American and All-Tournament selection.
 Other OCC members who have received the award are Haine’s Olympic teammates Pete Velasco (1970), Jon Stanley (1985), and John Alstrom (2011), and 1968 women’s volleyball Olympian Miki McFadden (2014).